Skip to content

 Who will be delivering the teaching days?

-Siobhan Maclean is an experienced social worker, industry expert and practice educator who will deliver much of the teaching across the practice educator programme.
+Siobhan Maclean is an experienced social worker, industry expert and practice educator who will deliver much of the teaching across the Practice Educator programme.

 She has worked across statutory and voluntary social work settings and has extensive experience supporting students and qualified social workers in practice learning.